Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Preliminaries

-Influenced by the famous video game The Legend of Zelda~\cite{Nintendo1986}, Cellda domain models an agent in a two dimensional (4-by-4) dungeon cell.
-As visualized by Figure~\ref{fig:Cellda}, the agent Cellda ($\mathcal{C}$) must escape a dungeon through an initially locked door ($\mathcal{D}$) by obtaining its key ($\mathcal{K}$) without getting hit by her enemy ($\mathcal{E}$).
-The gridworld-like dungeon is made up of two types of cells: (i) regular cells (blank) on which Cellda and her enemy can move from/to deterministically up, down, right, left, or wait on, and (ii) blocks ($\mathcal{B}$) that neither Cellda nor her enemy can stand on.
-Next, we describe the Cellda domain as a factored planning problem $\Pi$ as follows. \begin{itemize} \item The state variables in the set $S$ include two variables with integer domains for describing the location of Cellda, two variables with integer domains for describing the location of the enemy, one Boolean variable for describing whether the key is obtained or not, and one Boolean variable for describing whether Cellda is alive or not. \item The action variable in the set $A$ describes the movement of Cellda (i.e., up, down, right, left or wait). \item The initial state function $I$ is satisfied\footnote{We say a Boolean-valued function $f$ is satisfied if and only if $f(\langle \bar{x}_1, \dots, \bar{x}_{n_3} \rangle) = true$ for a tuple of values $\langle \bar{x}_1, \dots, \bar{x}_{n_3} \rangle \in D_{x_1} \times \dots \times D_{x_{n_3}}$.} if and only if (i) Cellda is at her initial location (i.e., bottom-left of the dungeon cell), (ii) Cellda does not have the possession of the key, and the enemy is at its initial location (i.e., bottom-right of the dungeon cell) at time step $t=1$.
-Any feasible plan must satisfy $I$. \item The goal state function $G$ is satisfied if and only if Cellda (i) is at her goal location (i.e., top-right of the dungeon cell), (ii) has possession of the key and (iii) is alive at time step $t=H+1$.
-Any feasible plan must satisfy $G$. \item The global function $C$ is satisfied if and only if Cellda is alive for time steps $t=\{1,\dots,H\}$.
-Any feasible plan must satisfy $C$. \item The state transition function $T$ updates the values of state variables for all time steps $t\in \{1,\dots,H\}$ such that (i) the next location of Cellda is a function of whether she is alive or not, her previous location and her movement, (ii) the next location of the enemy is a function of its previous location and Cellda's previous location and movement, (iii) whether Cellda is alive or not is a function of whether she was previously alive, and both her and the enemy's locations, and iv) whether Cellda has the key or not is a function of whether she previously had the key and her location. \end{itemize} However, the enemy has an adversarial deterministic policy that is unknown to Cellda which will try to minimize the total Manhattan distance between itself and Cellda by breaking the symmetry first in vertical axis.
+Realistically, the enemy has an adversarial deterministic policy that is unknown to Cellda which will try to minimize the total Manhattan distance between itself and Cellda by breaking the symmetry first in vertical axis.
 The complete description of this domain can be found in \ref{app:dom}.
-Given that the state transition function $T$ that describes the location of the enemy must be learned, a planner that fails to learn the adversarial policy of the enemy $\mathcal{E}$ (e.g., $\pi_1$ as visualized in Figure (\ref{fig:Cellda1}-\ref{fig:Cellda3})) can get hit by the enemy.
-In contrast, a planner that learns the adversarial policy of the enemy $\mathcal{E}$ (e.g., $\pi_2$ as visualized in Figure (\ref{fig:Cellda4}-\ref{fig:Cellda6})) avoids getting hit by the enemy in this scenario by waiting for two time steps to trap her enemy, who will try to move up for the remaining of time steps and fail to intercept Cellda.
+Given that the state transition function $T$ that describes the location of the enemy must be learned, a planner that fails to learn the adversarial policy of the enemy (e.g., $\pi_1$ as visualized in Figure (\ref{fig:cellda_naive_0}-\ref{fig:cellda_naive_2})) can get hit by the enemy.
+In contrast, a planner that learns the adversarial policy of the enemy (e.g., $\pi_2$ as visualized in Figure (\ref{fig:cellda_learn_0}-\ref{fig:cellda_learn_2})) avoids getting hit by the enemy in this scenario by waiting for two time steps to trap her enemy, who will try to move up for the remaining time steps and fail to intercept Cellda.
 To solve this problem, next we describe a learning and planning framework that (i) learns an unknown transition function $T$ from data, and (ii) plans optimally with respect to the learned deterministic factored planning problem.